AlienMajik/pwnagotchi_plugins/README.md

 ```

 ## Pro Tip 💡
-Use Tactical Mode for efficiency, but switch to Maniac Mode in crowded areas for a handshake bonanza.
-Just keep an eye on your device's temperature!
+Use Tactical Mode for efficiency and enable environment detection for automatic adjustments on the go.
+Switch to Maniac Mode in crowded areas for a handshake bonanza, and turn on 5GHz in modern Wi-Fi zones—just keep an eye on your device's temperature!

 ## Disclaimer